Telehealth vs Telemedicine. What is the difference?

 Telehealth vs Telemedicine: What’s the Difference?

 Digital technologies promise to fulfill a natural demand in the digital age: how to bring patients and doctors closer to each other without the need to lose long hours through traveling but gain all the benefits of healthcare.
-It offers a chance to provide clinical services, get in touch, ask questions and receive responses ASAP.
+It offers a chance to provide clinical services, get in touch, ask questions, and receive responses ASAP.

 Policymakers, vendors, and service providers often use tech language or throw out terms inconsistently.
 We’re all confused from time to time!
-For example, the terms telemedicine, telecare, virtual care, and telehealth are often used as synonyms.
+For example, the terms telemedicine, telecare, virtual care, and telehealth are often synonyms.
 The truth is that each of these terms refers to a different way of administering health care via existing technologies.

 Telehealth refers broadly to electronic and telecommunications technologies and services used to provide care and services remotely.

 Telemedicine refers specifically to remote clinical services.
 Telemedicine involves the use of electronic communications and software to provide clinical services to patients without an in-person visit.
 Telemedicine technology is frequently used for follow-up visits, management of chronic conditions, medication management, specialist consultation, and a host of other clinical services that can be provided remotely via secure video and audio connections.

 Telehealth can refer to remote non-clinical services, such as provider training, administrative meetings, and continuing medical education, in addition to clinical services.
 For example, LifeScape Recovery is a top-rated mental health and addiction treatment facility in Los Angeles, California.
 Lifescape Recovery provides both in-person and telehealth IOP and PHP programs.